 CoA No. Condition requirements Document reference (f) the reporting of monitoring and analysis results against relevant criteria; (g) details of the methods that will be employed to analyse the monitoring data; (h) procedures to identify and implement additional mitigation measures where results of monitoring are unsatisfactory; and (i) any consultation to be undertaken in relation to the monitoring programs.
 D10 The Operational Surface Water Quality Plan and Monitoring Program must address wetland and mosquito management.
-Refer to Annexure B D11 The Operational Groundwater Monitoring Program must include: (a) daily measurement of the amount of water discharged from all water treatment plants; (b) water quality testing results of the water discharged from all water treatment plants; (c) monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; (d) monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: (i) in the Haberfield / Lilyfield area to the south of Iron Cove, (ii) in the Rozelle area to the north of Rozelle Bay, (iv) in the Rozelle area to the south east of Iron Cove, and (v) in the St Peters area to the north west of Alexandra Canal, (e) measures to record or otherwise estimate and report groundwater inflows into the tunnels; (f) a method for providing the data collected in (a) and (b) to Sydney Water every three (3) months to demonstrate the project's compliance with the discharge criteria and, if applicable, the Proponent's trade waste licence; (g) a process for annually forwarding data on the monthly volume of groundwater discharged from each water treatment plant to DPI Water for a minimum period of five (5) years, consistent with Condition D12; (h) the installation of a minimum of two (2) groundwater quality and groundwater levels, in consultation with DPI Water.
-Refer to Annexure A
+Refer to Annexure B D11 The Operational Groundwater Monitoring Program must include: (a) daily measurement of the amount of water discharged from all water treatment plants; Refer to Annexure A (b) water quality testing results of the water discharged from all water treatment plants; (c) monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; (d) monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: (i) in the Haberfield / Lilyfield area to the south of Iron Cove, - (ii) in the Rozelle area to the north of Rozelle Bay, - (iii) in the Annandale area to the west of Rozelle Bay, - (iv) in the Rozelle area to the south east of Iron Cove, and - (v) in the St Peters area to the north west of Alexandra Canal, (e) measures to record or otherwise estimate and report groundwater inflows into the tunnels; (f) a method for providing the data collected in (a) and (b) to Sydney Water every three (3) months to demonstrate the project's compliance with the discharge criteria and, if applicable, the Proponent's trade waste licence; (g) a process for annually forwarding data on the monthly volume of groundwater discharged from each water treatment plant to DPI Water for a minimum period of five (5) years, consistent with Condition D12; (h) the installation of a minimum of two (2) groundwater open hole monitoring wells in the north Rozelle / Lilyfield area to the west of the ventilation tunnel at Iron Cove to monitor groundwater quality and groundwater levels, in consultation with DPI Water.
+1